quachuoi2/Fillit/README.md

 `make` to compile the program

-`./tetgen X > "filename"` to generate a file of X tetriminos.
+`bash tetgen X > "filename"` to generate a file of X tetriminos.

-`./fillit "filename"` to run the program with the given file as argument.
+`bash fillit "filename"` to run the program with the given file as argument.

 The result is replaced with blocks of letters in alphabetical order to show the order of placement.